Nipah Virus – PCR and Serology

 Testing Indications

-Testing for Nipah Virus may be considered for individuals with:
+Testing for Nipah virus may be considered for individuals with:

-- compatible clinical symptoms AND
+- compatible clinical signs/symptoms of infection AND

 Acceptance/Rejection Criteria